unartig/sepsis_osc/typst/main_thesis.typ

   dot(phi)_i = omega_i - 1/N sum^N_(j=1) cmred(kappa_(i j)) sin(phi_i - phi_j) \
   cmred(dot(kappa)_(i j) = - epsilon (kappa_(i j) + sin(phi_i - phi_j + beta^mu)))
 $ <eq:kurasaka>
-Here adaption rate $0 < epsilon << 1$ separates the fast moving oscillator dynamics from slower moving coupling adaptivity @Placeholder (Birth).
+Here adaption rate $0 < epsilon << 1$ separates the fast moving oscillator dynamics from slower moving coupling adaptivity @Berner2020Birth.
 Such adaptive couplings have been used to model neural plasticity and learning-like processes in physiological systems @Placeholder.
 The so called new phase lag parameter $beta$ of the adaptation function (also called plasticity rule) plays an essential role.
-At a value of $beta^mu=pi/2$ the coupling, and therefore the adaptivity, is at a maximum positive feedback, strengthening the link $kappa_(i j)$ (Hebbian Rule: fire together, wire together @Placeholder) and encouraging synchronization between oscillators $i$ and $j$.
+At a value of $beta^mu=pi/2$ the coupling, and therefore the adaptivity, is at a maximum positive feedback, strengthening the link $kappa_(i j)$ (Hebbian Rule: fire together, wire together @Berner2020Birth) and encouraging synchronization between oscillators $i$ and $j$.
 For other values $beta^mu != pi/2$ the feedback is delayed $phi^(mu)_i-phi^(nu)_j=beta^mu-pi/2$ by a phase lag, a value of $beta^mu=-pi/2$ we get an anti-Hebbian rule which inhibits synchronization.

 *Multiplex Networks* represent systems with multiple interacting layers.